aleph2c/miros/doc/thread_safe_attributes.rst

 The lock can be obtained by calling ``_, _lock = <thread_safe_attribute>``.

-This is little nasty piece of metaprogramming that baffle a beginner or anyone who looks at the thread safe attribute.
+This is a little nasty piece of metaprogramming that could baffle a beginner or anyone who looks at the thread safe attribute.
 Most of the time your thread safe attribute acts as an attribute, but other times it acts as an iterable, what gives?
 It only acts as an interable when proceeded by ``_, _lock``.
 If you use this technique in one of your threads, you must use it in all of your threads.
 Once again I recommend against performing calculations directly on your shared attributes.
 Instead, copy their variable into a temp, perform a calculation then assign the results into them.

 .. note::